sshepard/TestMe_lite/README.md

 * I need a "Select All" checkbox to toggle all the checkboxes.
 * If only some are selected, then the Select All should have that little dash symbol, what's it called?
-* If "Language" is the only thing selected, then we need an error that says "Language cannot be selected alone."
+* When submitting the form, if "Language" is the only thing selected, then we need an error that says "Language cannot be selected alone."
 * Submitting successfully will take the user to results.html

 extra credit: